Times Spent Outdoors: Priceless!

 Arizona Game & Fish Commission To Cost-Share Repairs To Willow Beach Hatchery

-The Arizona Game and Fish Commission voted to give the director of the Arizona Game and Fish Department authority to finalize a cost-sharing agreement with the U.S. Fish and Wildlife Service (Service) to repair the Willow Beach National Fish Hatchery.
+The Arizona Game and Fish Commission voted to give the director of the Arizona Game And Fish Department authority to finalize a cost-sharing agreement with the U.S. Fish and Wildlife Service (Service) to repair the Willow Beach National Fish Hatchery.
 In a 5-0 vote, the commission agreed to pay up to $389,000 to fix a broken pipeline for the hatchery.
 The contribution amounts to 50 percent of the cost of the project.

 "This is a great pre-New Year's present for the people of Mohave County and anglers across the state," said Commission Vice-Chair Kurt Davis of Phoenix.
 "Sportfishing recreation contributes $1.47 billion to Arizona's economy annually, with much of that money going to rural communities, and Game and Fish is proud to be part of the solution keeping Willow Beach in business."